scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 .. figure:: gun.pdf

    The gun experiment.
-The projectile of a given mass and cross-sectional area is accelerated down the barrel by the expanding products of combustion from the high explosives in the barrel.
+The projectile of a given mass and cross-sectional area is accelerated along the barrel by the expanding products of combustion from the high explosives in the barrel.